athiragopal/finance/README.md

 # Finance

-Finance is a python module for calculations in quantitative finance.
+Finance is a python module for calculations in mathematical finance.
 It includes
 * Numerical integration algorithms
-* An implementation of the Black-Scholes European option pricing results and numerical approximations
+* An implementation of the Black-Scholes european option pricing results and numerical approximation algorithms
 * A geometric brownian motion simulator

 # Using Finance